 4. Line a grill-proof pan with non-stick aluminum foil.
 Spread the vegetables out in an even layer.
 Grill for ~7 minutes (flipping the peppers 1/2 way through) or until the vegetables are grilled to your liking.

-5. Remove from the grill.
-Allow to cool.
+5. Remove from the grill and cool.
 Remove the stems from the mini sweet peppers.
 Chop the vegetables into bite-size pieces and add to the same mixing bowl that you coated the vegetables in.

-6. Add the rest of the dressing to the bowl with 2 Tbsp rice vinegar, 1 Tbsp sesame oil, 1 Tbsp reduced sodium soy sauce, maple syrup, orzo pasta and the scallions.
-Mix together with a spoon.
-Taste and make adjustments to the flavor (more sesame oil? more soy sauce? more maple syrup?).
-Top with sesame seeds, if using.
-Serve this vegan Asian pasta salad warm or cold.
+6. Add the rest of the dressing to the bowl with 2 Tbsp rice vinegar, 1 Tbsp sesame oil, 1 Tbsp soy sauce, maple syrup, orzo pasta and the scallions.
+Mix together.
+Taste and adjust the flavor (more sesame oil? soy sauce? maple syrup?).
+Top with sesame seeds, if using, and then, serve this vegan Asian orzo pasta salad warm or cold.